nathess91/project-1/README.md

 * A **working game, built by you**, hosted somewhere on the internet
 * A **link to your hosted working game** in the URL section of your Github repo
 * A **git repository hosted on Github**, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
-* **A `readme.md` file** with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
+* **A `README.md` file** with explanations of the technologies used, current features, project roadmap, installation instructions, and game-play instructions.

 ---

 ### Suggested Ways to Get Started